DataLinkX/DataLinkX.github.io/pages/joinus.md

 ### Students
 We are looking for students who have a strong insterest in interdiscipline research and want to make a impact on scientific community.
 If you have any concern, please feel free to email me ([jianghj@zju.edu.cn](mailto:jianghj@zju.edu.cn)).
 ### Undergraduates
-* Sorry, we genereally are not accept undergraduates as reasearch assistant.
+* Sorry, we generally are not accept undergraduates as reasearch assistant.
 However, if you really have a very strong motivation to do so, please feel free to email me.
 * If you are willing to work your thesis with me, please contact with me as earlier as possible.
     - In 2020, I supervised 4 students' thesis and 2 of them were scored above 90.